JoWolfarth/Calm-Minds/README.md

 Used Google AI to help decide on font choices
 Used Copilot to move nav menu to the right and icon to the left Used Chat gpt to get alt text for images
+Used copilot to add links to external resources to sve typing it over again

 # Font choices